yodrew/yodrew.github.io/_pages/back/faq.md

 <!--&nbsp;-->

-**6 - If hygienic darkroom retreating is so great, why are you still sick?**
+**6 - If hygienic darkroom retreating is so great for healing, why are you still sick?**

-Recovery of health through profound rest in darkness requires full application of the hygienic method.
+Complete healing through profound rest in darkness requires full application of this method.
 This, in turn, requires a team, a proper facility, and a complete method.

 I had none of these.
+First, the idea had to be developed into a practical solution.
 Meanwhile, I was using up my reserves.
-I made damaging errors in my trials of it.
+I made damaging errors.

-I was saved twice by resting in darkness.
-I figured out why it had sometimes gone wrong.
-Mostly alone, and in various substandard facilities, I worked out the details of the method, completing its development.
-That is all I can claim.
+By resting in darkness, I was saved from suicide twice.
+I am very healthy compared to a corpse.

+This book is the result of what I have seen, induced, and deduced, not just what I have done.
+It is up to you to reason it through and decide for yourself whether you will try it or not.
+I do not replace your own judgment.

-It is one thing to be curious about my circumstances.
-It is quite another to dismiss my thesis because of my condition.
-Ad hominem is very popular these days.
+It is natural to be curious about my circumstances.
+It is a mistake to dismiss my thesis because of them.
+Ad hominem is especially popular these days.
 But refuting my thesis requires addressing it point by point on its own terms.

-So far, no one has been able to do it.
+So far, no one has succeeded.